TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

 \subsection{Prior Works on Group Robustness}

 Plenty of works have been suggested to mitigate spurious correlation problems in classification \cite{GDRO, JTT, SSA, CnC, SUBG, DFR}.
-Existing works can be categorized with the assumption of group information.
-If the group information on the whole dataset is fully available, Group-DRO \cite{GDRO} can be utilized to achieve group robustness, which minimizes the worst group loss.
-Our work is closely aligned with studies that use last-layer retraining(or fine-tuning) with holdout dataset, dubbed as \textit{reweighting dataset}, to address spurious correlations.
-For a comprehensive review of other related works, refer to the supplementary material.
+Existing works can be categorized with the level of assumption on the group information.
+For instance, when the group information on the whole dataset is fully available, we can exploit such information to achieve group robustness, as in Group DRO \cite{GDRO}, by minimizing the worst group loss.
+As mentioned in the Introduction, our work is closely aligned with studies that use LLR (or fine-tuning) with holdout dataset, often dubbed as \textit{reweighting dataset}.
+We describe the most directly related work below, and provide a more comprehensive review in Sec.
+A of the Supplementary Materials (S.M.).

-\textbf{DFR} \cite{DFR} DFR reveals that deep neural networks often persist in learning core features in spite of spurious correlations within the training dataset.
-Consequently, they demonstrate that simple last-layer retraining with a group-balanced dataset alone can achieve group robustness.
+\textbf{DFR} \cite{DFR} reveals that deep neural networks often persist in learning core features despite the existence of spurious correlations in the training dataset.
+Consequently, they demonstrated that simple LLR with a group-balanced dataset alone can achieve group robustness.
 This method is cost-effective and less complex as it does not require retraining of the entire classifier.
-However, the retraining process requires a group-annotated and group-balanced dataset, introducing practical limitations.
-Annotating each image is costly, and collecting images belonging to minority groups is difficult as these images are rare in the wild.
-Furthermore, this cost increases exponentially as the number of groups increases.
+However, as pointed out earlier, collecting the group-annotated and group-balanced image dataset can often become costly, particularly when the number of groups increases and the samples from the minority group are hard to collect.

-\textbf{AFR} \cite{AFR} AFR merges the concept of the last layer retraining \cite{DFR} and the inference of group information of the data \cite{JTT, SSA, CnC}.
-They propose a method to retrain the last layer of the ERM model with a weighted loss function that assigns higher importance to instances where the ERM model exhibits poor predictions, thereby prioritizing the minority group.
-However, their approach necessitates a split of the original training dataset to create a \textit{reweighting dataset} for retraining the classifier, potentially requiring additional training of the ERM model even when a pre-trained model is available.
-Furthermore, as the proportion of minority groups decreases in the training dataset, the performance may significantly drop as the \textit{reweighting dataset} does not contain enough minority examples.
+\textbf{AFR} \cite{AFR} merges the concept of the LLR and the inference of group information of the data \cite{JTT, SSA, CnC}.
+They proposed LLR of the Empirical Risk Minimization (ERM) model with a weighted loss function that assigns higher importance to instances where the ERM model exhibits poor predictions, thereby prioritizing the minority group.
+However, their approach necessitates a split of the original training dataset to create a reweighting dataset for LLR, potentially requiring additional training of the ERM model even when a pre-trained model is available.
+Furthermore, as the proportion of the minority group decreases, the performance may significantly drop as the reweighting dataset may not contain enough minority examples.